-As at December 31, 2014, the Company has \$1.7 million in cash which was held by the Company's Chinese subsidiaries.
+As at March 31, 2015, the Company has \$1.3 million in cash which was held by the Company's Chinese subsidiaries.
 The Company may face delays repatriating funds held in China if at any time the Company requires additional resources to enable it to undertake projects elsewhere in the world and to cover administrative expenditures in Canada.

 The Company is exposed to liquidity risk, which is the risk that the Company may encounter difficulty in settling its commitments when due.
-In managing this risk, management determined that the Company's cash balance as at December 31, 2014 of \$2.1 million combined with any cash proceeds raised through the sale of a part of its equity interests in Minco Silver or through the sale of exploration properties would be sufficient to meet its cash requirements for the Company's administrative overhead and to maintain its mineral interest throughout fiscal 2015.
+In managing this risk, management determined that the Company's cash balance as at March 31, 2015 of \$1.3 million combined with any cash proceeds raised through the sale of a part of its equity interests in Minco Silver or through the sale of exploration properties would be sufficient to meet its cash requirements for the Company's administrative overhead and to maintain its mineral interest throughout the next twelve months.